umbraco/Umbraco-Code/README.md

     }
 ~~~

-Whenever ```DemoClass.VolatileMethod``` is invoked there'll be raised an UmbracoCodeVolatile error, to suppress it to a warning use the UmbracoSuppressVolatileAttribute:
+Whenever ```DemoClass.VolatileMethod``` is invoked there'll be raised an UmbracoCodeVolatile error,
+to suppress it to a warning use the assembly level UmbracoSuppressVolatileAttribute:
 ~~~c#
 [assembly: UmbracoSuppressVolatile]
 namespace VolatileDemo